Thulium Laser Enucleation With Bladder Neck Incision for Small-Volume Benign Prostatic Hyperplasia

 Study Details

-This study will evaluate the safety and effectiveness of thulium laser enucleation of the prostate combined with bladder neck incision in men with small-volume benign prostatic hyperplasia (BPH).
-Small-volume BPH may still cause significant bladder outlet obstruction and bothersome lower urinary tract symptoms, and the optimal surgical treatment for these patients remains uncertain.
-In this multicenter, randomized, single-blind, controlled trial, 426 eligible men aged 40 to 80 years will be assigned in a 1:1:1 ratio to one of three groups: thulium laser enucleation of the prostate combined with bladder neck incision, thulium laser enucleation alone, or transurethral resection of the prostate.
-The main goal is to compare the incidence of bladder neck contracture at 6 months after surgery.
-Other outcomes include symptom improvement, urinary flow, pain score, sexual function, and safety outcomes during follow-up.
+This study will evaluate the safety and effectiveness of different surgical treatments for men with small-volume benign prostatic hyperplasia (BPH).
+Men with small-volume BPH may still have bothersome lower urinary tract symptoms and bladder outlet obstruction, and the best surgical treatment for this group remains uncertain.
+In this multicentre, randomized, single-blind, four-arm controlled trial, 932 eligible men aged 40 to 80 years will be assigned in a 1:1:1:1 ratio to one of four groups: thulium laser enucleation of the prostate combined with bladder neck incision, thulium laser enucleation of the prostate alone, transurethral resection of the prostate (TURP), or transurethral incision of the prostate (TUIP).
+The main goal of the study is to compare the incidence of bladder neck contracture at 6 months after surgery.
+Secondary outcomes include safety outcomes and changes in urinary symptoms, urinary flow rate, pain score, and symptom response at 3 and 6 months after surgery.
+Exploratory outcomes include changes in post-void residual urine volume and sexual function scores.
+Additional exploratory long-term outcomes will also be assessed at 12 months after surgery.

 Key Dates